mizzao/bot.land/README.md

 This repo contains TypeScript code for controlling bots on [Bot Land](https://play.bot.land).
 Bot Land is an RTS game where you control your units programmatically instead of manually.
-If you're familiar with units from Starcraft 2 / Warcraft 3, these bots do things like:
+If you're familiar with units from Starcraft 2 / Warcraft 3, these bots are analogous to:

 - micro / blink Stalkers that kite enemies
 - "Siege Tanks" (artillery) that micro and lay mines